amheideman/hello-world/README.md

 # hello-world
-This is my intro to GitHub!
+Ann Marie Heideman here!
-My favorite animals are alpacas and my favorite color is blue.
-I am a Tar Heel living in TN.
-I have a great husband and super cute dog.
+I am a market research professional in the automotive industry Mom to Elise, Zoe, and Lasso (dog) and wife to Judd